mattmaynes2/aria/reports/proposal/proposal.md

 ## Technical Overview

+This project consists of several smaller components that will be described in more detail in this section.
+These components do not necessarily run on the same computer or even in the same process.
+This is a list of the high level major technical components that will drive this system.

 #### Machine Learning Algorithm

 The machine learning algorithm will accept tables of categorical and numerical data and produce sets